adinath-codes/Aurascript/README.md

 # Style Guide
-fuck around and find out
+fuck around and find out or DM me from my profile